 The board of directors has affirmatively determined that each of Drs.
-Colman, Futcher and Barnes, as well as Mr. Innes, is an independent director under the rules of the NYSE American.
+Colman, Futcher, and Barnes, as well as Messrs.
+Innes and Brudnick, and Ms. Nguyen, is an independent director under the NYSE American Company Guide.
 In addition, the members of the Audit Committee are independent directors pursuant to the heightened independence criteria for members of Audit Committees set forth in the applicable SEC rules.